rickijen/azureiotoperations-elastel-zephyr/README.md

    CONFIG_NET_CONFIG_PEER_IPV4_ADDR="192.168.1.105"
    ```

-   Next, very the current directory and activate the Python VENV for the Zephyr build:
+   Next, verify the current directory and activate the Python VENV for the Zephyr build:

    ```bash
    (.venv) $ pwd